-If your system is malfunctioning, check the troubleshooting section of our website.
+If your unit is malfunctioning, check the FAQ section of our website.
 You may find that the solution to your problem is something you can resolve yourself.
 If you need to send it in, there is no need to contact our office.
-Getting repairs made is as simple as going to our website, www.MarCumTech.com clicking the support tab and then filling out the MarCum Warranty Claim.

-If your system is under warranty, be sure to attach a picture/scan of your proof of purchase with date included.
-If your system is out of warranty, we have a flat rate fee that will cover the cost of repairs, including parts and labor.
-You will find the non-warranty claim on our support site.

-Once you have completed and submitted the warranty claim, package the unit as described on the website and ship it to us.
+Getting repairs made is as simple as going to our website, clicking on the service tab, and then filling out the Warranty Service Form.
+If your unit is under warranty, be sure to attach a picture/scan of your proof of purchase with date included.
+If your system is out of warranty, we have several flat-rate fees that will cover the cost of repairs, including parts and labor.
+Once you have completed the Warranty or Flat-Rate repair, package the unit as described on the website and ship it to us